Charles-Thomson/CPP-ArtificialNeuralNetworkGenerator/README.md

-Neural Network Training Pipeline
+Neuroevolution Project
+Uses evolutionary algorithms to evolve neural netowrks on genetic principles, over gradient descent(back propagation)

+Being devloped as a egneration and trainning pipeline

 Overview
-This project provides a C++ implementation of a modular pipeline for creating and training artificial neural networks (ANNs).
+This project provides a C++ implementation of a modular pipeline for creating and training artificial neural networks (ANNs) with Neuroevolution algorithms.
 Built using CMake, it offers a structured and extensible workflow to define architectures, configure parameters, and run training processes efficiently.

 Features
 JSON Configuration Parser